Adriana Verelst: Artistic works

 Nine portraits and one landscape are listed.
-The portraits are all of Duke & Dutchess of Chandos (James Brydges, 1st Duke of Chandos and Cassandra Brydges) or of his siblings or children.
+The portraits are all of the Duke & Dutchess of Chandos (James Brydges, 1st Duke of Chandos and Cassandra Brydges) or of his siblings or children.

 Pictures listed at St James's Square:

 Seven portraits of which several are of ancestors of James Brydges.

 As these were not sold in posthumous sales of James Brydges's houses and contents, it is probable that some (if not all) portraits passed to the family, perhaps James Brydges’ widow, Lydia Catherine Davall (1693–1750) and to relatives of those depicted.